supersnoro/pterodactyl-docker/README.md

 # Installation
 **Notes before installation**
 - By default the guide assumes you're cloning this repository into `/srv/docker/` directory!
-- It's not recommended to run panel and wing on the same server!
-While this may be possible, it may cause issues.

 ### Setting up caddy-docker-proxy
 <b>Clone repository</b><br />